Car Insurance Claim Settlements: How to Get a Fair Payout

 • Evidence quality — Photos, police reports, witness statements, and independent repair estimates all reinforce your claim's value.

 • Depreciation — For property claims, depreciation deductions can quietly reduce your payout.
-Knowing how to challenge them matters.
+Working with a damage assessment professional can help you challenge unfair reductions.

 Watch for Depreciation Cuts